jayrosen-design/West-Coast-NFT-Gallery-Decentraland/README.md

 ---

-## License 📄

-`[Specify License Here - e.g., MIT, CC BY-NC 4.0, etc. If unsure, you might default to a standard open-source license or state that rights are reserved.]`

----

 _This README provides a template.
 Please update bracketed `[]` sections and example file paths with specific details relevant to your repository's contents.
 You can also customize the image captions as needed._